GeorgeDaoud3/SOFE4630U-MS4/README.md

       * First, it asks for the **election ID** and the **machine ID**.
       * Then, it generates random votes and sends them to a **voting logger** service.
       * Finally, it will wait for a response for 10 seconds.
-      * There will be three expected outputs:
+      * There are three expected responses:
          1. **Already voted** if a vote with the same **voter ID** was processed before.
          2. **A vote is recorded successfully**.
          3. **Time out** if the vote processing takes much longer than expected (10 sec).